simphotonics/node/README.md

 // Compose emtpy template
 $body->append([$col1,$col2,$footer]);
 $doc->append([$head,$body]);

 ```

-Let's assume that the PHP source code above was saved to the file *layouts/emptyDocument.php*.
+Let's assume that the PHP source code above was saved to the file `layouts/emptyDocument.php`.
-We now use the empty document layout to create the page AboutUs.php.
+We now use the empty document layout to create the page `AboutUs.php`.
 If you are using a framework this could be the *view* loaded when routing to */about-us*.
 ```php
 <?php
 // Load empty document